cronosun/abin/README.md

 ## Introduction

 A utility library for working with bytes / binaries.
-It provides multiple implementations that all share the same interface (`struct Bin`/`struct SyncBin`):
+It provides multiple implementations that all implement the 'interfaces' (actually structs) `Bin`/`SyncBin`. `Bin` and `SyncBin` have no lifetime arguments, are sized (structs), easy to use, most operations are allocation-free and they can be converted to each other. `SyncBin` is a version of `Bin` that implements `Send + Sync`.
+The available implementations are:

- * static (`StaticBin`): A binary pointing to static data.
+ * `StaticBin`: A binary pointing to static data.
- * vec (`VecBin`): A binary backed by a `Vec<u8>`.
+ * `VecBin`: A binary backed by a `Vec<u8>`.
- * reference-counted, non-synchronized (`RcBin`): Reference counted binary (without synchronization-overhead).
+ * `RcBin`: Reference counted binary (without synchronization-overhead). (only implements `Bin`, not `SyncBin`).
- * reference-counted, synchronized (`ArcBin`): Reference counted binary (with synchronization-overhead).
+ * `ArcBin`: Reference counted binary (with synchronization-overhead).
- * stack (`StackBin`): Stores small binaries on the stack.
+ * `StackBin`: Stores small binaries on the stack.
- * empty (`EmpyBin`): For empty binaries (stack).
+ * `EmpyBin`: For empty binaries (stack).

 It's similar to [https://crates.io/crates/bytes](https://crates.io/crates/bytes); these are the main differences:

  * It's extensible (you can provide your own binary type).
- * Provides a reference-counted binary without synchronization-overhead.
  * Stores small binaries on the stack.
+ * Provides a reference-counted binary without synchronization-overhead (`RcBin`).
  * ... see *Details* below for more differences.

 ## Details / Highlights / Features

 **Reduces allocations & memory usage**

-Many operations prevent allocation.
+Many operations do not need memory-allocation / are zero-copy operations.
 There's a reference counted binary that can be cloned without allocating memory.
 Small binaries (up to 3 words minus one byte; 23 bytes on 64-bit platforms) can be stored in-line (on the stack).

 See [tests/no_alloc_guarantees.rs](tests/no_alloc_guarantees.rs) for operations that are guaranteed to be alloc-free.